eth_gasPrice vs baseFeePerGas: Which to Use on L2s

 Takeaways

 On L2s, priority fees are near zero.
 Blocks don't fill up.
 Transactions get included immediately.
-But eth_gasPrice still inflates its response by adding a priority fee component.
+But eth_gasPrice still inflates its response by adding the priority fee floor.

-Use block.baseFeePerGas for accurate L2 gas estimates.
+Use block.baseFeePerGas for the L2 execution gas price.
 This is the actual minimum price, straight from the block header.

 // ❌ Inflated on L2s